jupyterhub/mybinder.org-user-guide/doc/faq.rst

 How can ``mybinder.org`` be free to use?
 ----------------------------------------

-The Binder project has a `grant from the Moore Foundation <https://figshare.com/s/e9d0ad7bdc4e405cccfa>`_ to sustain the cloud resources running ``mybinder.org``.
+See :ref:`about` for more information on the mybinder.org team and who provides the resources to pay for the service.
+Generally, mybinder.org is run with modest resources provided to users in order to keep costs down.
 In the future we hope to see more public BinderHub services running that can form a collection of community resources for interactive cloud computing.